pubrondeau/luckymedia.mk/source/_projects/democracy-lab-website-redesign.md

  - '/assets/images/uploads/demlab_3.jpg'
 ---

 DemLab aims to strengthen democratic values in the Balkans.
-The website simplifies a rather complex task.
+The website design simplifies a rather complex and content heavy website.
 We provided a professional design that emphasizes their core values and brings attention to their goals.